 canal of Units 1 to 4 of Fukushima Daiichi Nuclear Power Station and

-We will continuously conduct the same sampling surveys.
+We will continue to conduct the same kind of sampling.

-Appendix1: Nuclide Analysis Results of Radioactive Materials in Seawater
+Appendix1: The Results of Nuclide Analyses of Radioactive Materials in the

-Fukushima Daiichi Nuclear Power Station; the shallow draft quay,
+Seawater Fukushima Daiichi Nuclear Power Station; the shallow

-Unit 1-4 screen, and the water intake canal of Units 1-4
+draft quay, Unit 1-4 screen, and the water intake canal of